Skip to main content

 Glorya Bolden, Founder

-The Problem: Grandparents who step into the role of primary caregivers often face significant social, financial, and emotional challenges.
-Although we are currently based soley in Texas we extend our support nationally.
+Grandparents who step into the role of primary caregivers often face significant social, financial, and emotional challenges.
+Although we are currently based solely in Texas we extend our support nationally.

 The Solution and Impact